 Please be assured that we are working closely with our delivery partners and taking all necessary precautions to ensure the health and safety of our customers and our team members.
 Thank you for your patience and be safe and healthy!

-Due to current events and increasingly high demands, processing and delivery times may run longer than usual.
+Due to current events, delivery times may run longer than usual.
 Please consider placing your order early.

 For years, ballerinas worldwide have applied Kryolan Aqua Color makeup with a slight pale pink tint to achieve matte finished pointe shoes.
 Aqua Color is a glycerin-based compact makeup that can be effortlessly applied with a moistened sponge or brush.
 Gently buff in with a soft cloth after drying for the best results.
 All sales are final.
 Aquacolor Body and Shoe Makeup

 Do you think your friend would like to know that DDS has this item?
 Just fill in the following information and we will let them know!

 Leave yourself a note about this style, you can even tweet it to your followers!
 All of your notes can be viewed or edited from your account page.

 I purchased this after my last 'pancaked' pair shrunk (using calamine) and it was extremely painful to dance in at recital.
 I hoped this would help with the shrinking.

 I was rather shocked and disappointed when I received the package in the mail.
 It is an EXTREMELY small container.
 When I bought it, I figured it would last a few pairs or so.
 However, when I applied it I realized it spreads very nicely, and hardly used any for a pair of shoes! (we are talking the top is hardly touched at all!)
 I am very happy.
 I applied using a damp washcloth and then applying the makeup to it.
 The shoes hardly even got wet, and the color matches very well.
 I wear Russian Pointe Encore, so it may match the lightness a little better than Capezio or Bloch.
 I ended up being rather pleased with the turnout. :)